Arijit0906/SOC_Journey_90days/month-1-foundations/day12/README.md

-# 📅 Day 12 – SOC Analyst 30-Day Challenge
+# 📅 Day 12 – All about Sysmon

 Today I focused on **Sysmon (System Monitor)** and why it’s one of the most important telemetry tools for SOC analysts, threat hunters, and DFIR teams.